romanowski/blog/interview-soc-sschaef.md

 ﻿﻿﻿﻿
 #Interview with Simon Ochsenreither and Simon Schäfer.
 The second appendix to Dick Wall's 'Scala needs you!'.

-In the previous [interview](http://virtuslab.com/blog/interview-with-rex-kerr/) I was discussing with Rex Kerr about his work and contributing to Scala.
+In the previous [interview](http://virtuslab.com/blog/interview-with-rex-kerr/) I was talking with Rex Kerr about his work and contribution to Scala.
 This time I had a pleasure of asking several questions to two well-known (in the community) Scala ecosystem contributors from Karlsruhe.

 >**Simon Ochsenreither** ([soc](https://github.com/soc)) studies computer science and works on various Scala-related things in his free time, including the compiler, the standard library, the documentation and the language specification.